tahmid-hasan/shopify-customer-scraper/README.md

     => API_SECRET or API_PASSWORD of that private app from the store
 ```

-After getting all the customers data you can generate a excel sheet or csv from that data.
-To generate sheet please run
+After getting all the customers data you can generate an excel sheet or csv.
+To generate a sheet please run

 `scs generate-sheet` or `scs gs`

-You can also use flag to generate sheet with your desired filename and extension.
+You can also use flag to generate sheet with a specified filename and extension.
 Use `-f` flag for filename and `-e` flag for extension.

 ### Example
 `scs generate-sheet -f filename -e csv` or `scs gs -f filename -e csv`